 Duodenal Switch Surgery is a very powerful bariatric surgery.
 Weight Loss Surgery Experts can perform duodenal switch laparoscopically in Tijuana, Guadalajara, and Puerto Vallarta, Mexico.
 Please contact our helpful staff to get a free quote or to learn more information.

-Duodenal Switch also known as Biliopancreatic diversion with duodenal switch, is a powerful weight loss surgery that uses both restrictive and malabsorptive properties.
-The main goal of duodenal switch is to reduce the amount of fat that can be absorbed.
-This procedure is quickly becoming effective among metabolic surgeons has studies have found that type 2 diabetes is resolved in 98% of cases.
+Duodenal Switch, also known as Biliopancreatic diversion with duodenal switch, is a powerful weight loss surgery that uses both restrictive and malabsorptive properties.
+The main goal of this procedure is to reduce the amount of fat that can be absorbed.
+This procedure is quickly becoming effective among metabolic surgeons.
+Studies have found that type 2 diabetes is resolved in 98% of cases.

 Duodenal Switch, otherwise known as vertical gastrectomy with duodenal switch, is a very complicated weight loss surgery aimed to provide very high expected weight loss and even cure comorbidities.

 Duodenal switch works two ways.
 The first is a creation of a new stomach pouch that is significantly smaller.
-This will help patients feel fuller faster, and is very similar to vertical sleeve gastrectomy.
-The second aspect of the duodenal switch is the malabsorptive effect, it involves digestive changes so that food can be passes through the shortened intestines undigested.
-This is just as powerful and as complex as roux-en-y gastric bypass.
+This will help patients feel fuller faster and is very similar to vertical sleeve gastrectomy.
+The second aspect of the duodenal switch is the malabsorptive effect, it involves digestive changes so that food can be passed through the shortened intestines undigested.
+This is just as powerful and as complex as the roux-en-y gastric bypass.

 Duodenal switch surgery combines malabsorptive technique with a restrictive method to induce weight loss.
-Duodenal Switch is essentially vertical sleeve gastrectomy, with an added malabsorptive technique.
+It is essentially vertical sleeve gastrectomy, with an added malabsorptive technique.

 The expected weight-loss of the duodenal switch can be higher than roux-en-y gastric bypass.
 Patients can expect to lose 70% of their excess weight, having most of the weight fall off in 12 to 18 months.

 Duodenal switch is a highly complicated procedure, with surgery time between three to four hours.
-Where other procedures only require a few nights in recovery, duodenal switch requires between three to four nights in recovery.
+Where other procedures only require a few nights in recovery, this procedure requires between three to four nights in recovery.